plisker/coupons/README.md

 # Save coupons
 Save coupons automatically!

+### Suggestions
+If you want more coupons and want to save the environment at the same time, I highly suggest signing up to [digital receipts](https://www.cvs.com/content/digital-receipt "CVS Digital Receipts")!
+By doing so, the coupons that typically print on your receipt will instead be sent to your email; from there you'll be able to send these coupons directly to your card.
+Once they're on your card, they'll be applied automatically—no need to remember to bring them to the store and apply them yourself anymore!

 ### Installation
 This script has a few dependencies that must be installed before use.